Cookees81/CityofAngels/README.md

 ---------------------------------------------------------------
 - Based on our dataset, our team wanted to provide crime statistics in order to identify areas of risk to those who are visiting LA.

 - The dataset that was provided had no statistics of the time allocated per case or perpetrator information allowing us to only analyze from a victim’s perspective.

+- The dataset does not take into account undocumented crimes which according to the Pew Research Center: "Only 40.9% of violent crimes and 32.5% of household property crimes were reported to authorities."

 - Data analysis could be improved by having access to API products that use coordinates in DataBase to plot graphs against census information such as Geocoding.